Sado Island: Geography

-The shape of Sado Island resembles the word ‘work’ (工) in Japanese or the letter ‘S’.
+The shape of Sado Island resembles the kanji character for ‘work’ (工) in Japanese or the letter ‘S’.
 The topography of the island can be roughly divided into three parts, the Ōsado range in the north, the Kosado range in the south, and the Kakakura plain with flat terrain in between.
 The Ōsado range area is higher in altitude, and the highest peak of Sado Island, Mount Kinpoku (1,172 m above sea level), is also located in this area.
 The coastline on the north side of Mount Sado is steep, and is a famous tourist spot, among which the Senkaku Bay is the most famous.
 The Kosado range has a relatively flatter terrain with Satsuma orange and tea trees growing there.
 Its highest peak is Mount Ōjiyama, with an elevation of 646 m.
 The Nakakura Plain is a large plain in Japan's outlying islands and is also the agricultural area of Sado Island.
 On the west side of the Kuninaka Plain is Mano Bay, and on the east side is Ryōtsu Bay.
 The Kokufugawa River (also reads Konogawa River) flows through the Kuninaka Plain, with a total length of 19 km, and flows into Mano Bay.
 Its watershed area accounts for 20% of Sado Island.
 Lake Kamo, the largest lake in Niigata Prefecture, is located at the eastern end of the Kuninaka Plain.
 Lake Kamo was originally a freshwater lake, and later turned into a lagoon after an opening built to the Sea of Japan.
 Oyster breeding flourishes in the lake.
 Part of Sado Island belongs to the Sado-Yahiko-Yoneyama Quasi-National Park.